Shivsrijit/VEDA-AI/docs/architecture.md

 }, { timestamps: true });
 ```

----

-## 📡 WebSocket Protocol (Port 5002)
+## WebSocket Protocol

-To enable live progress tracking during generation, the frontend establishes a WebSocket connection and subscribes to the assignment ID:
+To enable live progress tracking during generation, the frontend establishes a WebSocket connection on the shared HTTP server and subscribes to the assignment ID:

 ### 1. Client Subscription Packet
 ```json